Why not in my backyard? Why? Not in my backyard!

 neighbourhoods are still “more likely to provide poor access to quality green space”,

-while their residents “are more likely to report to feel unsafe [and] experience
+while their residents “are more likely to feel unsafe [and] experience

 less social interaction than in lower density suburbs”.